 Dental phobics are often terrified of getting fillings because they associate them with the old-fashioned metal filling technique.
 Thankfully, metal fillings are quickly being replaced by composite and porcelain fillings.

 These fillings are much less invasive than metal, cause almost no pain, and are tooth-coloured.
 This means they blend in better with their surroundings.
-Best of all: they cause less dental problems than metal fillings.
+Best of all, they cause fewer dental problems than metal fillings.